Sar Kheng

 Sar Kheng (ស ខេង; born 15 January 1951) is a Cambodian politician.
-One of the highest-ranking members of the ruling Cambodian People's Party, he is the current Minister of the Interior and has served as a Deputy Prime Minister of Cambodia since 1992.
+He is the vice president of the ruling Cambodian People's Party and served as Minister of the Interior and deputy prime minister from 1992 to 2023.
 He also represents the province of Battambang in the Cambodian Parliament.
 Kheng has been the Minister of the Interior since 1992.
 Until March 2006, he shared the position with FUNCINPEC party member You Hockry as co-Ministers of the Interior, but then became sole interior minister in a cabinet reshuffle as FUNCINPEC ended its coalition with the CPP.
+He left office as interior minister in 2023 and was succeeded by his son, Sar Sokha.

 Biography

 A Cambodian child in the Sangkum

 Sar Kheng was born on January 15, 1951, during the Sangkum in Ang Daung Saat Village, Krabau Township, Kamchay Mear District, Prey Veng Province.
 He was born into a peasant family.

 From guerilla warfare to leader of the Kampuchea

 Along with Heng Samrin, Chea Sim, and Hun Sen, Sar Kheng was among the Democratic Kampuchea cadres of the Eastern Zone.
 However, after commander of the Eastern Zone Sar Phim was assassinated, Sar Kheng, Hun Sen, and other leaders who refused the purges of the Cambodian genocide went into the opposition against the Khmers Rouges.
 The ties and friendships made at that time have lasted and still continue to determine Cambodian politics.
 Since they fled to Vietnam, they have been accused of being pro-Vietnamese.
 After the Vietnamese troops entered Cambodia and pushed back the Khmers Rouge to the North West provinces, Kheng, along with his brother-in-law Chea Sim, took on leadership positions in national security and were identified as "hard-liners" in the People's Republic of Kampuchea government, fighting to eradicate the Khmer Rouge from Cambodia.
 As leaders in the one-party state controlled by the Kampuchean People's Revolutionary Party (the former name of the CPP), they were accused of operating "a police state".
 Human Rights Watch Asia Director Brad Adams described governmental policies that included imprisonment without trial and torture of political activists.